 All funds must be obligated within the statutory period between March 3, 2021 and December 31, 2024, and expended to cover such obligations by December 31, 2026.

 Yes.
-There are two specific restrictions outlined in the Interim Rule:
+There are two specific restrictions outlined in the Final Rule:

 - Pension funds: Recipients are not allowed to make an extraordinary deposit to a pension fund.
 However, recipients may use funds for routine payroll contributions to pensions of employees whose wages and salaries are an eligible use.